bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 ### Verify 2

 Once you have completed the previous step you will be able to start the development server and see the default welcome page.

+The development server is a useful tool.
+When it starts, it [transpiles](https://en.wikipedia.org/wiki/Source-to-source_compiler) the TypeScript and JSX code into JavaScript and bundles it for delivery to the browser.
+It also watches for changes to the source code, and when they occur, it repeats the process, then causes the browser to reload with those changes.

 ✏️ Run the command: